civican/legisinfo/44-1/bills/C-2/bill_text.md

   **(7)** Subparagraphs (b)(i) and (ii) of the definition **prior reference period** in subsection 125.7(1) of the Act are replaced by the following:

-    on March 1, 2019, the eligible entity was not carrying on business or otherwise carrying on its ordinary activities and the qualifying period is any of **the first qualifying period to the fourth qualifying period**, or
+    on March 1, 2019, the eligible entity was not carrying on business or otherwise carrying on its ordinary activities and the qualifying period is any of the first qualifying period to the fourth qualifying period, or

     the qualifying period is any of

-    **the first qualifying period to the fourth qualifying period** and the eligible entity elects for all of the **first qualifying period to the third qualifying period**,
+    the first qualifying period to the fourth qualifying period and the eligible entity elects for all of the first qualifying period to the third qualifying period,

-    **the fifth qualifying period** to the qualifying period referred to in paragraph (d) of the definition qualifying period and the eligible entity elects for all of **those qualifying periods**,
+    the fifth qualifying period to the qualifying period referred to in paragraph (d) of the definition qualifying period and the eligible entity elects for all of those qualifying periods,

     the fourteenth qualifying period to the seventeenth qualifying period, if